Jawahar007j/ITC-Environmental-Performance-Dashboard/README.md

 ## 10. About the Author

-Built by **Jawahar** as part of an ESG and Sustainability Analytics portfolio, applying a forestry and environmental science background (MSc Forestry, TNAU) to corporate sustainability data analysis.
+## 10. About the Author

+Built by **Jawahar**, an MBA and MSc graduate focused on ESG Analyst and Data/Business Analyst roles.
+This dashboard was built voluntarily using ITC Limited's publicly available report data, as part of a hands-on portfolio project demonstrating applied ESG analytics capability.

 ## 11. License